spryker/spryker-docs/docs/scos/user/features/202108.0/inventory-management-feature-overview.md

 ---

 Thr *Inventory Management* feature refers to warehousing and managing your store’s stock.
 In this context, a *warehouse* is the physical place where your products are stored, and *stock* is the number of products available in the warehouse.
 See [Warehouse management](#warehouse-management) and [Stock management](#stock-management) for details on how to manage them.
 Stock does not always reflect the real availability of products, as not all the items available in stock are available for sale.
 For example, if items are *reserved*, that is, there are pending orders with these items, they can not be ordered, even though physically, they are still in stock.
 The value that reflects the difference between the current quantity of products in stock and the quantity of these products in the pending orders, is referred to as the *availability* of products.
 The availability is calculated per store.
-See [Availability management](#availability-management) for details on how to manage availability.
+For details on how to manage availability, see [Availability management](#availability-management).

 ## Warehouse management